emory-libraries/dlp-enhance/README.md

-# product-enhance

-Welcome to the enhancement request repository for {product name}!
+Welcome to the enhancement request repository for DLP/Emory Digital Collections!

 This repository is dedicated to receiving and reviewing enhancement request submissions.